We’ve run many thousands of miles to test, review, and bring to you this shortlist of the best hydration packs for men and women.

 For ultra running there aren’t really any viable alternatives to hydration packs, unless you’re running a very fast ultra and have support crews and places to resupply.

-If you need to be self-sufficient on the trails and in the mountains then a hydration vest is the way to go, but for shorter runs consider handheld water bottles and the option of running with a waist belt or fanny pack if you’re not carrying too much gear with you.
+If you need to be self-sufficient on the trails and in the mountains then a hydration vest is the way to go, but for shorter runs consider handheld water bottles or wearing one of these running belts instead.